-If you want to add an alarm cause and/or a commentary to an alarm, you have two possibilities.
+If you want to add an alarm cause and/or a comment to an alarm, you have two possibilities.
 Double click the desired line.
-In the appearing dialog you can select an alarm reason from the dropdown list Alarm reason and you can enter a commentary in the text field Commentary.
+In the following dialog, you can select an alarm reason from the Alarm reason drop-down list and you can enter a comment in the Comment text field.

-You can also reach the dialog by right-clicking the desired line and selecting menu item Edit alarm reason from the context menu.
+You can also reach the dialog by right-clicking on the desired line and selecting Edit alarm reason from the context menu.